agersant/crystal/docs/api/physics/index.md

 One important difference between LOVE physics and this module is that Crystal [bodies](body) never rotate.
 Their rotation field is useful to keep track of which direction a character is facing, but has no effect on the actual physics simulation (ie. [colliders](collider) and [sensors](sensor) components do not rotate).

 Many functions in this module rely on [categories](https://love2d.org/wiki/Fixture:setCategory).
 Categories are used to describe what type of object a [Collider](collider) or [Sensor](sensor) represents.
 Some example categories could be characters, level obstacles, invisible triggers or destructible objects.
-The list of valid categories must be defined once during game startup via [crystal.phyics.define_categories](define_categories).
+The list of valid categories must be defined once during game startup via [crystal.physics.define_categories](define_categories).

 ## Examples